Drathonix/ContributionScores-Extended/README.md

 3. Added the "Diff" column to the Contribution Scores page generator.
 This presents absdiff.
 Also this may need translation, currently it is only declared in the en lang file.
 4. Added the creations metric for cscore.
 Creations is simply the number of pages a user has created.
 5. A large amount of the database interaction code has been modified and abstracted for each metric.
+6. Added filters for page titles and page namespaces to config for easy exclusion of specific pages from being included in Contribution Scores calc.
-6. README > README.md :fire:
+7. README > README.md :fire:

 # Overview
 ## Scoring Metrics